davidciria/tma-prediction-tool/README.md

 # Introduction
 The "caida-passive-oc48-dataset" folder and the "EWMA.ipynb" file were used for testing, in the first steps of our project.
 We also did an initial version of the model using a single MAWI dataset ("mawi-dataset" folder).
 However, this is not the final version.

-We can find the required files for the final projectin the "python_notebooks" folder.
+We can find the required files for the final project in the "python_notebooks" folder.

 # Dataset download